jacogreyling/xlr-blazemeter-plugin/README.md

 ### Run BlazeMeter Test Case

-The **BlazeMeter: Start a Test** task type starts a preconfigured load test.
+The **BlazeMeter: Run a Test** task type runs a preconfigured load test.
 It requires you to specify the following information:

 * The Api Key which identifies the user 'id:secret' associated with the project / workspace.
 * The Test ID to identify the test.
+* The Workspace ID for the tests / reports
+* The desired polling interval to check for updates

+[Optional] You can also capture the session ID for debugging purposes.
+This can be used to retrieve all assets remotely.

 ## References:
 * [BlazeMeter REST APIs](https://guide.blazemeter.com/hc/en-us/articles/206732689-BlazeMeter-REST-APIs)